 "[A]ll u have to do is cooperate with me and i will not expose u, if you block me i will ruin your life."

-That's one of the many threatening messages a Nigerian scammer sent to a young Pennsylvania man identified only as J.S. in court documents.
+That was one of the many threatening messages a suspected Nigerian scammer sent to a young Pennsylvania man identified only as J.S. in court documents.

-The scammer — who posed as a woman on Instagram, Google and Snapchat — contacted the young man and established a relationship him online.
+The alleged scammer — who posed as a woman on Instagram, Google and Snapchat — contacted the young man and established a relationship with him online.

-They exchanged nude photos online, and then the scammer turned on J.S., demanding a blackmail payment of $1,000 from the victim to keep the photos private.
+They exchanged nude photos online and then the suspect turned on J.S., demanding a blackmail payment of $1,000 from the victim to keep the photos private.
 The scammer, still posing as a woman, threatened to expose J.S.'s intimate photos if he did not front the money, and J.S. took his own life shortly after the blackmailing began.

 SOUTH CAROLINA LAWMAKER EXPOSES DANGERS OF ‘SEXTORTION’ AFTER TEENAGE SON'S SUICIDE